 It is also important to ensure the integrity of the data being collected.
 Right technologies must be utilized for this.
 An important step in this direction would be the use of an open platform, which can be used by all parties involved without having to make extra investments.

 3. Education policies

 IoT in education is a structural change in the way education is imparted and learning happens.
 For any transformational change to be successful, policy decisions must be taken and implemented by the competent authorities.
 In the case of implementing IoT in educational institutions, education policies must encourage the use of technology in classrooms and other educational environments.

 Future of the Internet of Things (IoT) in education

-The future of Internet of Things in education looks promising because of the immense potential it has.
+The future of the Internet of Things in education looks promising because of the immense potential it has.
 However, making IoT a part of mainstream education will take time.
 The most vital factor in this is making the necessary technologies both accessible and easy to use.
-There needs to be a change in the mindset of the educators, parents and students, supported by the change in educational policies.
+There needs to be a change in the mindset of the educators, parents, and students, supported by the change in educational policies.

 The baby steps towards integrating IoT in mainstream education, especially schools and universities, have already started and the response of all the parties involved is very positive.
 One can only hope that these intermittent instances will become the norm in the near future so that more and more students are able to take advantage of technology to get an education.

 Some examples of IoT technology in the education industry